Johann Stegner

 Johann Stegner (20 December 1866, Frohnlach, Saxe-Coburg and Gotha – 7 January 1954, Coburg, Bavaria, West Germany) was a German politician from the Social Democratic Party of Germany (SPD).

 Life

 Johann Stegner, the son of a construction worker, was born on 20 December 1866 in Frohnlach, District of Sonnefeld, in the Duchy of Saxe-Coburg and Gotha but he was raised in Scheuerfeld, then a village west of Coburg, in the same Duchy.
-He was apprenticed as a brewer and then went for several years as a journeyman.
+He was apprenticed as a brewer and then went for several years as a wandering journeyman.
 At first, he worked as a brewer until 1900, when he leased as an innkeeper a property.
 In 1909 he was a board member and full-time treasurer of the local consumer cooperative.
 There he worked until his retirement in 1932.
 In addition, he served from 1906 to 1917 as the chairman of the Gewerkschaftskartells [Workers Cartel] of Coburg.
 He died in Coburg, Bavaria, West Germany on 7 January 1954.